smaurice101/readthedocs/docs/source/tmlbuilds.rst

 TML Solution Building
 ======================

-The fastest way to build TML solutions with your real-time data is to use the **TML Solution Studio Container** located here: [Dockerhub: To Be Posted Shortly]
+The fastest way to build TML solutions with your real-time data is to use the **TML Solution Studio Container** - refer to the Docker section.

 Apache Airflow DAGs
 -------------------